carpentries/instructor-training/episodes/15-carpentries.md

 ## Setting Out On Your Own...
 Together: Lesson Incubation

 Maybe this instructor training has inspired you to go home and write your own fantastic lesson!
-If you would like to model it after the Software, Data and Library Carpentry lesson format, you can find two Workbench lesson templates available:
+If you would like to model it after The Carpentries lesson format, you can find two Workbench lesson templates available:

 - [Markdown][template-md]: this template is suitable for lessons that serve static content
 - [RMarkdown][template-rmd]: this template is suitable for lessons that include executable R code